Have you got too much cash?

 And if you are no longer working, its also helpful to have some extra cash (or government bonds that can be turned into cash easily) so that you are never a forced seller of shares to fund your living costs.
 If you have enough cash or government bonds to cover say 3 – 5 years of spending, that’s enough to cover most bear markets.

 But people who are still earning and working full time should generally be putting idle cash balances to work, preferably into productive real assets (either shares or property).
-You want your money to be working hard for you, not slacking off taking fag breaks, reading The Sun and wolf-whistling at passing women.
+You want your money to be working hard for you, growing and compounding and paying you an income…even whilst you sleep.

 Property has a couple of psychological advantages over the stockmarket.
 People love that they can see and kick their property: It must be real, my foot hurts!
 They also like that there is no market price quoted on a screen.
 That way, they can ignore price fluctuations and pretend they don’t exist.